Rei-SwitchBot/faq/en-us/Others.md

 .

-Please follow the below steps to create SwitchBot widget(s).
+Please follow the below steps to create SwitchBot widget(s) for Android Phone.

 Step 1.
 Tap and hold your home screen to search "SwitchBot" or find SwitchBot widgets.